 Joel David [pen name] bio: Teacher, scholar, & gadfly of film, media, & culture.
 Ph.D. & M.A. in Cinema Studies at New York University (2002 & 1994 respectively), on Fulbright scholarship; undergraduate degrees in film (1986) and journalism (1979), both cum laude, at the University of the Philippines (UP), the country’s official national university.
 Professor of Cultural Studies, Inha University (lectured in 2006-07, full-time since 2008, tenured in 2013).
 Previously Associate Professor, UP College of Mass Communication (employed since 1987) and founding Director of the UP Film Institute in 2003.
-Editorial board member of the ISI-indexed journals Kritika Kultura and Plaridel: A Philippine Journal of Communication, Media, and Society, and of Unitas: A Quarterly Review for the Arts and Sciences.
+Editorial board member of the ISI-indexed journals Kritika Kultura and Plaridel: A Philippine Journal of Communication, Media, and Society, and of Unitas: Semi-Annual Scholarly Journal of the University of Santo Tomas.
 Scholarly interests may be inferred from publications posted in the present blog, including film narrative, genders & sexualities, Orientalism, new media.